senzing-garage/docker-init-container/README.md

 **Synopsis:**

-1. If needed, copy `*.template` files into actual files.
+1. Where needed, copy `*.template` files into actual files.
-1. Change file permissions and ownership.
+1. Change file permissions and ownership of specific files.
-1. Modify contents of `ini` files
+1. Modify contents of specific `ini` files.
-1. If needed, populate Senzing's `SYS_CFG` database with default configuration.
+1. If needed, populate Senzing database `SYS_CFG` table with default configuration.

 ### Contents